workato/custom_connector_docs/README.md

 ```

 #### type
 `type: :paging_desc` - This type should be used only if results are in descending order.
-A `paging_desc` trigger works by assuming a descending order and continuously poll for all unique records.
+A `paging_desc` trigger works by assuming a descending order and continuously polling for all unique records.
 If the API is unable to return records in descending order, ignore this key to use the classic trigger.

-A record of all event IDs (defined in `document_id` ) is recorded for each recipe.
+A record of all event IDs (defined in `document_id`) is recorded for each recipe.
 Each recipe will "remember" all event IDs that is processed through a trigger.

-Based on assumption of order, the trigger can stop the polling cycle once a similar event IDs is observed.
+Based on assumption of order, the trigger can stop the polling cycle once a similar event ID is observed.
 This is because further polls will return events "before" and would have already been processed by the trigger.
 At this point, the trigger stops polling and wait for the new poll cycle for new events.
 The Workato trigger framework handles deduplication in the background.

 #### poll
 Poll block is where you define how events are obtained.
 Typically, a GET request is used to retrieve a list of records to be processed as trigger events.